 When we started building H33, ZK proof generation took seconds.
 FHE operations took minutes.
 The idea of sub-millisecond authentication with full cryptographic privacy seemed impossible.
-This is the story of how we got to 1.28ms full auth and high-throughput authentication.
+This is the story of how we got to 1.28ms full auth and, ultimately, 1.595 million authentications per second on production hardware—all while keeping every biometric template encrypted under BFV fully homomorphic encryption with post-quantum Dilithium signatures.

 "The goal was never just 'fast enough.'
 It was authentication so fast that adding security adds zero perceived latency."